shekhaR717m/beyond-chats-assignment/README.md

 ---

-## Safety & secrets

-- **Do not commit `.env` files or secret files.** The root `.gitignore` already includes `.env`.
-- You asked specifically that `.env` and `api` must not be pushed — this repository respects that.
-I added a rule to ignore a top-level `/api` file (if you keep an API key in a file named `api` please keep it locally).

----

 ## Notes about what I implemented

 - Robust scraper (looks for pagination, scrapes the last page, extracts published date when present, cleans content).
 - SSL fallback (development-only): if the HTTP client fails due to missing CA roots, it retries with verification disabled — **do not do this in production**.
 - Node automation improved logging and detection of the local Laravel server; it also includes retries when the server is not immediately ready.
 - `process:latest` artisan command was added to simulate creating a generated (AI) article without running the Node pipeline — useful for testing.

----

-If you'd like, I can push this repository to the GitHub URL you provided and ensure `.env` and sensitive API files are not pushed.
-Would you like me to proceed with the push now?

-Thanks — and if you want the README changed or shortened, tell me how you'd like it phrased.